-- Prevents illness caused by diarrhea and other diseases arising from poor hygiene.
+- Preventing illness caused by diarrhea and other diseases arising from poor hygiene.

-- Reduces the need to farm land far from home near distant irrigation sources such as streams.
+- Reducing the need to farm land far from home near distant irrigation sources such as streams.

-- Improves economic and domestic productivity by eliminating the inordinate amount of time spent collecting water.
+- Improving economic and domestic productivity by eliminating the inordinate amount of time spent collecting water.

-- Increases children’s time in classrooms and studying because they don’t need to collect water for school and home.
+- Increasing children’s time in classrooms and studying because they don’t need to collect water for school and home.

-- Enhances a family’s ability to wash clothing and bedding for optimal health.
+- Enhancing a family’s ability to wash clothing and bedding for optimal health.

-- Helps ensure everyone has enough clean water to drink every day.
+- Helping ensure everyone has enough clean water to drink every day.

 Harvesting Water is a Simple and Reliable Solution